ryanbenson/Space-Hooch-Server/README.md

 Will return a `pong` in JSON

+_GET_ `api/satellites`

+Will return all satellites

 _PUT_ `/api/satellites`

 Is what updates the data.
 Requirements:
 * `file` field that is a JSON type file
 It will return a 400 if there is no file, or if the file isn't JSON.
 It will process and return a 200 if successful

+If there is no satellite with the `satellite_id`, it will be created

+If an existing satellite_id has already been created, it will merge the data, and update the data

 ## Sample JSON format
 Here is a sample JSON data that should be provided through a file in the above API call to update the data